 “Given the heatwaves that are happening, the threat to these workers has increased exponentially,” he says.

 The Standards Board has indicated it will “likely” vote on the rules in early 2024.
 In an emailed statement, the board said the new rules “would require engineering controls, administrative controls, and personal heat-protective equipment to protect workers” and, if adopted, would “go into effect” on July 1, 2024.

 But Blumberg says that even if the guidelines become law early next year, standard administrative proceedings will prevent them from protecting workers until 2025.

 Blumberg submitted written comments to the state asking that the rules be implemented as soon as possible and with the threshold for coverage lowered to 80 degrees, consistent with indoor worker protections in Oregon.
 Other advocates have suggested a 77-degree coverage threshold.
 The California Chamber of Commerce, meanwhile, has pushed in the opposite direction, asking state officials to apply the rules only to un-air-conditioned structures where the temperature reaches or surpasses 95 degrees.
-Those specifications would exclude air-conditioned vehicle that can heat up to 100 degrees or more—conditions described at the May hearing by delivery driver Heath Lopez.
+Those specifications would exclude air-conditioned vehicles that can heat up to 100 degrees or more—conditions described at the May hearing by delivery driver Heath Lopez.
 He said that “even the working air-conditioners in some of the vans” have little cooling effect on a hot day.
 Other delivery drivers complained of interior vehicle temperatures in the 140-degree range.